forta-network/docs/docs/python.md

     - Info - miscellaneous behaviours worth describing
 - `metadata` - optional; dict (both keys and values as strings) for providing extra information

+## Alerts

+When an `Alert` is fired by a bot the data will be avalible to fetch using the [`getAlerts` method](python.md#get_alerts). `Alert` objects have the following properties:

+- `addresses` -  human-readable list of addresses involved in the alert
+- `alertId` -  unique string to identify this class of finding
+- `contracts` -  list of contracts related to the alert
+- `createdAt` -  timestamp when the alert was published
+- `description` - text description of the alert
+- `name` - alert name
+- `protocol` - name of protocol being reported on
+- `scanNodeCount` - number of scanners that found the alert
+- `source` - source where the alert was detected
+- `projects` - list of Web3 projects related to the alert
+- `findingType` -  indicates type of finding:
+    - Exploit
+    - Suspicious
+    - Degraded
+    - Info
+    - Umnknown_Type
+- `severity` - indicates impact level of finding:
+    - Critical - exploitable vulnerabilities, massive impact on users/funds
+    - High - exploitable under more specific conditions, significant impact on users/funds
+    - Medium - notable unexpected behaviours, moderate to low impact on users/funds
+    - Low - minor oversights, negligible impact on users/funds
+    - Info - miscellaneous behaviours worth describing
+- `metadata` - key-value map (both keys and values as strings) for providing extra information

 ## get_json_rpc_url

 A convenience function called `get_json_rpc_url` can be used to load a JSON-RPC URL for your bot.
 When running in production, this function will return a URL injected by the scan node that is running the bot.
 When running locally in development, this function will return the `jsonRpcUrl` property specified in your forta.config.json file (or `https://cloudflare-eth.com/` by default).